 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The final reading, for January 30, has harsh words for the rich who have treated others badly: "Come now, you rich, weep and howl for the miseries that are coming upon you.
+The Epistle or Letter of James has startingly harsh warnings for the rich who have treated others badly: "Come now, you rich, weep and howl for the miseries that are coming upon you.
 Your riches have rotted and your garments are moth-eaten.
 Your gold and silver have rusted and their rust will be evidence against you and will eat your flesh like fire...Behold, the wages of the laborers who mowed your fields, which you kept back by fraud, cry out; and the cries of the harvesters have reached the ears of the Lord of hosts" (James 5: 1-3a, 4).

 These words read more like a sermon than a letter, and the Letter of James probably is a sermon, or several sermons, the words having been copied down by those who were hearing them.
 James is the man known as the "brother of the Lord."
 Orthodox Tradition holds, as the whole early Church held, that he was the son of Mary's husband Joseph by a previous marriage.
 (Both Martin Luther and John Calvin believed in the perpetual virginity of Mary.
 So, unlike some modern Christians, they would never have said that James was the biological brother of Jesus.)